Month 1, Day 11, Monday 4:00 p.m.

-Professor Lacer nodded.
+Professor Lacer waved the man away with a flick of the wrist.
 “Understood.
 Be sure to go to the infirmary if you need to,” he said, the pen on his desk still scribbling away by itself.
-He looked at Sebastien, then added, “I commend your good sense.”
+He looked at Sebastien, then back to the man, adding, “I commend your good sense.”

-“Forfeit, win goes to Mr. Siverling,” a student aide said.
+“Forfeit, win goes to Mr. Siverling,” an aide said.

 Sebastien looked around for the perpetrators, but the boys she suspected refused to meet her gaze.
 ‘Are they rooting against me?’

-As if to make up for this, a group of young women standing to the side gave her exited smiles and gestures of encouragement.
+As if to make up for this, a group of young women standing to the side gave her excited smiles and gestures of encouragement.
 “You can do it, Sebastien!”

-The next matches took more time, as the more powerful people were pitted against each other and put up a better fight.
-Damien lost his third match, but put up a strong resistance, and Professor Lacer even gave him a small nod when it was over.
+The next matches took more time, as the more powerful people were pitted against each other.
+Damien lost his third match, but put up a strong resistance, and Professor Lacer even gave him a small nod of acknowledgement when it was over.

 Sebastien suppressed a spike of jealousy.

-Ana, with a dogged determination that Sebastien found surprising, won her own match, but then excused herself from the tournament to avoid Will-strain, too.
+With a dogged determination that Sebastien found surprising, Ana also won her match, but then excused herself from the tournament to avoid Will-strain.

 By Sebastien’s fourth match of the day, there were only a handful of contestants left in her bracket.
 She sat across from a young man who was growing a thick winter beard, which was impressive for a student their age.